vyjbx/python-reading/README.rst

 This is the place to put my Python reading collections in case I forget after reading them
 ############################################################################################

-*algorithm-reading-collections.rst* stores all the algorithm and ML related topics.
+*algorithm-reading-collections.rst* keeps all the algorithm and ML related topics.

 *python-reading-collections.rst* stores all the Python related topics.

+*book-list.rst* has the books worth reading.
+All fun books.

 */python-scripts/* stores all python related scripts.